kwdaisuke/mk/docs/Biblio/SoftwareEngineering/oop.md

         self.latitude =
 ```

-In the polymorphism.py file, the Country class is defined as a base class that has a name attribute and a map attribute.
+Country class is defined as a base class that has a name attribute and a map attribute.
 The child_class method is defined as a virtual method, which means that it is intended to be overridden in subclasses.
 The Japan, France, and Russia classes are defined as subclasses of the Country class, and they each override the child_class method.
 This is an example of polymorphism, as the child_class method behaves differently depending on which subclass it is called on.

 ```py title="polymorphism.py" linenums="1"
 class Country: